counseling & career center

 Oakland University Financial Services offers a variety of financial aid events and workshops available to high school students and their parents.
 FAFSA workshops begin in January.
 See their list of everything you need to complete your FAFSA.

-College Scorecard - This tool from the U.S. Department of Education’s College Affordability and Transparency Center allows you to select criteria and find out more about a college’s affordability and value.
+IMPORTANT SITE - College Scorecard - This tool from the U.S. Department of Education’s College Affordability and Transparency Center allows you to select criteria and find out more about a college’s affordability and value.

 Net Price Calculator - How much will college really cost?
 Find out how much you’ll pay to attend an institution in a single academic year AFTER subtracting scholarships and grants.